mesaugat/chai-exclude/README.md

 ## Examples

 All these examples are for JavaScript.
-If you are using TypeScript and `assert` you'll need to deal with stricter types.
+If you are using TypeScript and `assert`, you'll need to deal with strict types.
 Take a look at the [type definition](lib/chai-exclude.d.ts).

 ### a) excluding